 Research on best practices with the female population are evolving quickly.
-Pilot Projects aimed at enhancing gender-responsive programs and services are to be anticipated.
+Pilot Projects aimed at enhancing programs and services that are responsive to the needs of females are to be anticipated.
 These initiatives must be approved in accordance with the Program Statement Pilot Initiatives, Approval and Evaluation.